Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier

-The prevention of coverage holes can be rendered with constraint-based approaches \cite{Egerstedt21}, which we present in this paper, wherein the behavior of the robots is constrained not to make unsurveilled areas in between them by CBFs.
-CBFs provide the forward invariance property to the admissible set of the robot state space \cite{Ames2017,Ames2019_CBF_thapp}.
+In order to address the aforementioned issue, this paper prevents the appearance of a hole by means of a constraint-based approach, where the visual monitoring quality is maximized as long as unmonitored areas in-between a team are prevented.
+More specifically, the behavior of the quadcopters is constrained to prevent unsurveilled areas in-between quadcopters by CBFs.
+CBFs provide the forward invariance property to the admissible set of the robot state space \cite{Egerstedt21,Ames2017,Ames2019_CBF_thapp}.
 CBFs have been employed in various applications ranging from bipedal robots \cite{Nguyen16,Ahmadi22} to swarm robots \cite{Wang17_swarm,Funada20_CSM,Srinivasan21,Nishimoto22} and seeing success also in the context of environmental monitoring \cite{Notomista21,Santos2019mrs,Dan21}.
 The work \cite{Notomista21} proposes a control framework that guarantees the robot's battery is never depleted during a monitoring task.
 Several charging models, such as solar lights and charging stations, are interpreted as a time-varying function defined in the mission space.
 Then, a time-varying CBF is developed to ensure energy constraints of the robots.
 The work \cite{Santos2019mrs} also utilizes the time-varying CBF to consider time-varying coverage control, where a density function specifying the importance of field changes dynamically.
 The proposed methods do not impose any requirements on the rate of change of the density functions and can be executed in a distributed fashion.
 In \cite{Dan21}, a notion of information reliability is encoded through a time-varying density function as in \cite{Hubel2008}, which decays if a region is not surveilled for a long period.
 Then, a patrolling motion is achieved by a time-varying CBF together with other safety constraints.
 In \cite{Wu16,Wang17}, an extended version of CBFs are utilized to a quadcopter having nonlinear dynamics.